gnosia93/eliminate-db-hotblock/spring-boot-proxy.md

-Below snippet is spring boot's OrderService class implementation.
+Below code snippet is spring boot's OrderService class implementation.
-In a spring boot application, @Service Component is used transaction management object.
+In a spring boot application, @Service Component is used as transaction management object.
 Here, you are using eventSave(Order order) method call, in order to make method level transcation between aurora rds and redis cache cluster.

-In the case of database is failed, or redis update(addProductBuyCount) call is failed, all operation is rollbacked and consitency between aurora rds and redis cluster is kept In fact, this is like a trick, because as you know database support transaction, but redis just support atomic operation not transaction.
+In the case of database is failed, or redis update(addProductBuyCount) call is failed, all operation is rollbacked and consitency between aurora rds and redis cluster is kept.
+In fact, this is like a trick, because as you know database support transaction, but redis just support atomic operation not transaction.